abapPM/ABAP-Strust/README.md

 ### Install Certificates

-Run program `Z_STRUST_INSTALLER` and enter the domain for which you want to install the required certificates to ABAP Trust Management:
+Run program `/APMG/STRUST_INSTALLER` and enter the domain for which you want to install the required certificates to ABAP Trust Management:

 ![Installer Selection-Screen](https://github.com/abapPM/ABAP-Strust/raw/main/img/installer-1.png)